Hallucination Filtering in Radiology Vision-Language Models Using Discrete Semantic Entropy: Discussion

 In conclusion, discrete semantic entropy offers a practical method to quantify uncertainty and filter unreliable outputs from black-box VLMs applied to radiologic image interpretation.
 The VLMs generally exhibited low baseline accuracy on complex interpretive tasks, especially for abnormality detection, reinforcing that current general-purpose VLMs are not yet suitable for autonomous diagnostic interpretation.
+This work should therefore be viewed as a proof-of-concept demonstration of applying DSE to radiologic data, not as establishing clinically practical operating points, especially for abnormality detection where rejection rates are high.
 By enabling selective prediction based on semantic consistency, DSE significantly improves the percentage of accurate responses, a step towards enhancing the safety and trustworthiness of AI tools in radiology.
 While DSE is not a panacea for the current limitations of VLMs, particularly in complex diagnostic tasks, it provides a crucial mechanism for managing uncertainty as these powerful models are increasingly explored for clinical support roles in radiology practice.